Israeli troops, backed by helicopter, kill 5 Palestinians in clash | Law-Order

 Defence Minister Yoav Gallant said Israel would employ whatever means it thought necessary.
 "There are no compromises in the fight against terrorism, we will continue to take an offensive approach.
 We will use all the means at our disposal," he said on Twitter.

-The Palestinian health ministry said two people who were shot by Israeli forces, one of whom was in critical condition, arrived for treatment at a Jenin hospital.
+Earlier in the evening, the Israeli military said two assailants rammed their car into soldiers operating around a checkpoint in the northern West Bank.
+The soldiers fired at and hit the suspects and two soldiers were wounded in the incident, a statement from the military said.
+The Palestinian health ministry said two people who were shot by Israeli forces arrived for treatment at a Jenin hospital, one in critical condition.
 (Writing by Dan Williams, Nidal al-Mughrabi and James Mackenzie; Editing by Gareth Jones, Ed Osmond, Hugh Lawson, Peter Graff and Jonathan Oatis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)